rnzaws/ecs_poc/README.md

 #### Container Instance State Change
 The ECS container instance firehose.
 This is a feed of all state changes in the container instance.

-The firehose is greate for collecting metrics and verifying state, but is noisy and should be analyzed programmatically.
+The firehose is great for collecting metrics and verifying state, but is noisy and should be analyzed programmatically.